COVID-19 and other health-related FAQs

 - Supporting Information and Documents:

-- Personal Statement and Essays: This section consists of three shorter essay questions: one on your motivation to apply (up to 300 words), and two that focus on your descriptive and analytical ability (up to 400 words each).
+- Personal Statement and Essays: This section consists of three shorter essay questions that are mandatory: one on your motivation to apply to the UFP (up to 300 words), the second on your experiences and interest in the Urban (200 words) and the third that focus on your descriptive and analytical ability (up to 400 words each).

 - Audio-visual material or other material of your own making that complements your application can be uploaded or sent in.